Photo above: San Marzano tomatoes, perfect for dehydrating tomatoes in halves.

 How to Dehydrate Tomatoes into Veggie Shakes and Soups

-Subscribe to Trail Bytes, and get a free 50-page eBook, “Home & Trail: An Introduction to Drying Food.”
+Subscribe to Trail Bytes, get a free e-book, “Home & Trail: An Introduction to Drying Food.”

 Share this page with friends on social media.